yaorong0921/GeScale/README.md

 ### Citation
-If you find this work useful or use the code, please cite as follows:
+If you find this work useful or use the code/dataset, please cite as follows:

 ```
 @inproceedings{kopuklu2019talking,